PRIDE Health Research Consortium

 Depends on Qualifications

-Staff Clinician: The Staff Clinician will be responsible for delivering Motivational Interviewing and Cognitive Behavioral Interventions in NIH-funded trials focusing on sexual behavioral health, substance use, and HIV/AIDS prevention and treatment.
-The Staff Clinician will work closely with the Deputy Clinical Director and Project Directors on day-to-day operations and will provide administrative assistance on study-related tasks (including intervention fidelity coding) as needed.
+The part-time Staff Clinician (20 hours/week) will be responsible for delivering Motivational Interviewing and Cognitive Behavioral Interventions in NIH-funded trials focusing on sexual behavioral health, substance use, and HIV/AIDS prevention and treatment.
+The Staff Clinician will also work as part of the PRIDE coding team and code intervention sessions for treatment fidelity.
+Finally, the Staff Clinician will work closely with the Deputy Clinical Director and Project Directors on day-to-day operations and will provide administrative assistance on study-related tasks as needed.

-To apply, please submit a cover letter and resume via [INCLUDE LINK TO RF CUNY POSTING].
+To apply, please submit a cover letter and resume.
 Only those applicants who are selected for interviews will be directly contacted.

 PRIDE is an equal opportunity employer and we strongly encourage applications from individuals from diverse backgrounds, including racial/ethnic , sexual and/or gender minorities.